 But you don’t have to leave things to luck or chances.
 You need to wear the hat and go all out on people or blogs that might accept your guest article.

-The good news is that there are lots of blogs out there ready to accept anyone with better quality skills in writing for the web.
+The good news is that there are lots of blogs out there ready to accept anyone with better quality writing skills for the web.
 These blogs don’t care much about who you are or whether you have been blogging for gazillion years.

-To get started with your guest blogging campaign, you’ll need to do two things, or maybe just one depending on your choice, though.
+To get started with your guest blogging campaign, you’ll need to do two things.
+Maybe just one depending on your choice, though.

-You either find blogs that bloggers in your niche are already publishing their guest articles on or you find blogs that are accepting articles from guest authors not necessary from your competitors.
+You either find blogs that bloggers in your niche are already publishing their guest articles.
+Or you find blogs that are accepting articles from guest authors not necessary from your competitors.

 I don’t know if you grab the different between the two?